carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 Note that the list of lemmas is now a list of strings.

 ### Named Entities
-The spaCy pipeline already runs by default more advanced task, such as Named Entity Recognition (NER), the task of identifying words or prhases that refer to unique real-world instances (normally proper nouns).
+The default spaCy pipeline already runs more advanced tasks, such as Named Entity Recognition (NER), the task of identifying words or phrases that refer to unique real-world instances (normally proper nouns).
 You can access the entities with:

 We can also see what named entities the model predicted based on the tokens: